AhmadZafarKhan/text-replacer/README.md

 # Text-Replacer
-Replacing instances of a specified string in a .txt with another specified string
+Replacing instances of a string in all .txt files in a direectory with another string